Asatyam/nexusflow/README.md

 [ ] Create Kubernetes manifests (Deployments, Services, etc.) to deploy the entire application stack.

 [ ] Set up a CI/CD pipeline (e.g., using GitHub Actions) to automate the building of Docker images and deployment to Kubernetes.

+## Future Enhancements

+[ ] Implement a log-capturing utility that intercepts System.out and System.err, redirects the output to an in-memory stream, and uploads the captured content to MinIO.

+[ ] Implement compensation logic (Sagas) for workflows that fail midway, allowing for clean rollbacks.